Saturday night, 24 October 1998, PM

 They also tell her she’ll have a future, after she “ages out.”
 She’s going to enlist in the military.

 They’ll get started early on the whole process and its attendant paperwork.
 They have an agreement with the local recruiting station.
-She’ll be on a plane to basic the day she turns 18.
+She’ll be on a plane to basic the day she turns 18 or graduates high school.
+Whichever comes first.

 Victoria: At 11 years old, Sylvie isn’t entirely sure what ‘basic’ is, but she knows what the military is.
 They’re the strong guys with tanks and bombs and planes and green clothing.